SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

    - The progress of the scheduled actions will be shown in the *MigrationStatus* table in SLNetClientTest tool, where a row will be created for the migration of profiles.
 These rows will be updated to reflect the progress of the migration.

-   - While the migration is in progress, a notice will be added in the Alarm Console.
-Once the migration is completed, the notice will be cleared and an information event will be generated, stating that the migration has finished.

    - All profiles will be loaded from the *Profiles.xml* file on the DataMiner Agent where the migration was triggered.
 The *Profiles.xml* files of the other DataMiner Agents in the cluster are not migrated.
 This is not necessary, as the *Profiles.xml* file is synced in the cluster.

    - The profiles objects will be written to the indexing database.

    - When the migration for profiles is completed, the configuration will not switch to indexing database storage.
 To switch to indexing database storage, press the *Start using Elastic* button.
+If the *Start using Elastic* button is not be visible, that means there is no configuration file yet, press the *Create Configuration* button to create the configuration file.

 > [!NOTE]
 >